 To get here, you can take the local ADO bus, rent a car, hire a private taxi, or take a tour.
 Driving around Tulum is definitely possible, and is a great way to get to all of the nearby sights.
 There are lots of day trips from Tulum to these and other nearby Mayan ruins, and having your own wheels gives you the freedom to get off the beaten path.

 The most refreshing thing to do in Tulum is to take a dip in a “cenote,” jungle swimming holes formed when underground springs cut into the limestone bedrock.

 There are dozens of cenotes in the Tulum area to choose from, but one of the most popular is Cenote Dos Ojos, which is located just 20 minutes north of town (you can get there by collectivo or via a taxi).
-And actually, if you are a scuba diver, you can do a dive at Dos Ojos!
+And actually, if you’re into scuba diving, you can do a dive at Dos Ojos!

-You may wonder why you’d ever leave the gorgeous beaches in Tulum, but once you try a dip in a cenote, you’ll understand why the locals actually prefer the cool fresh water of the cenotes to the sea.
+You may wonder why you’d ever leave the pristine beaches in Tulum, but once you try a dip in a cenote, you’ll understand why the locals actually prefer the cool fresh water of the cenotes to the Caribbean Sea.

 9. Rent a Daybed at Beach Club